Habsburg Spain: Philip II (1558–1598)

 The time for rejoicing in Madrid was short-lived.
-In 1566, Calvinist-led riots in the Spanish Netherlands (roughly equal to modern-day Netherlands and Belgium, inherited by Philip from Charles and his Burgundian forebearers) prompted the Duke of Alva to conduct a military expedition to restore order.
-Alva launched an ensuing reign of terror.
-In 1568, William the Silent led a failed attempt to drive Alva from the Netherlands.
+In 1566, Calvinist-led riots in the Habsburg Netherlands (roughly equal to modern-day Netherlands and Belgium, inherited by Philip from Charles and his Burgundian forebears) prompted Fernando Álvarez de Toledo, 3rd Duke of Alba to conduct a military expedition to restore order.
+Alba launched an ensuing reign of terror.
+In 1568, William the Silent led a failed attempt to drive Alba from the Netherlands.
 This attempt is generally considered to signal the start of the Eighty Years' War that ended with the independence of the United Provinces.
 The Spanish, who derived a great deal of wealth from the Netherlands and particularly from the vital port of Antwerp, were committed to restoring order and maintaining their hold on the provinces.
 In 1572, a band of rebel Dutch privateers known as the watergeuzen ("Sea Beggars") seized a number of Dutch coastal towns, proclaimed their support for William and denounced the Spanish leadership.

 In 1574, the Spanish army under Luis de Requeséns was repulsed from the Siege of Leiden after the Dutch destroyed the dykes that held back the North Sea from the low-lying provinces.
 In 1576, faced with the costs of his 80,000-man army of occupation in the Netherlands and the massive fleet that had won at Lepanto, Philip was forced to accept bankruptcy.
 The army in the Netherlands mutinied not long after, seizing Antwerp and looting the southern Netherlands, prompting several cities in the previously peaceful southern provinces to join the rebellion.
 The Spanish chose the route of negotiation, and pacified most of the southern provinces again with the Union of Arras in 1579.

-The Arras agreement required all Spanish troops to leave these lands.
+The Arras agreement required all Spanish troops to leave the Netherlands.
 Meanwhile, Philip had his eye on uniting the entire Iberian Peninsula under his rule, a traditional objective of Spanish monarchs.
-The opportunity came in 1578 when the Portuguese king Sebastian launched a crusade against Morocco.
+The opportunity came in 1578 when the Portuguese king Sebastian launched a crusade against the Saadi Sultanate of Morocco.
 The expedition ended in disaster and Sebastian's disappearance at the Battle of the Three Kings.
 His aged uncle Henry ruled until he died in 1580.
-Although Philip had long prepared for the takeover of Portugal, he still found it necessary to launch a military occupation led by the Duke of Alva.
+Although Philip had long prepared for the takeover of Portugal, he still found it necessary to launch a military occupation led by the Duke of Alba.
 Philip took the title of King of Portugal, but otherwise the country remained autonomous, retaining its own laws, currency, and institutions.
 However, Portugal surrendered all independence in foreign policy, and relations between the two countries were never warm.